Today, I’ll be sharing how we DIYed our Kitchen vent hood for our new kitchen remodel.

 Be sure to pin for later!

 Want to shop this post?
-Just click on an image below to be taken to that link. *These links are affiliates and if used I make a small commission at not cost to you.
+Just click on an image below to be taken to that link. *These are affiliate links and if used I make a small commission at not cost to you.
 Thanks for supporting the brands that support this blog of mine!

 After seeing the results of my kitchen vent hood project, you may be motivated to try this DIY project for yourself.
 Trust me, it is easier than you think, and the results are worth it.